FC

 • Work with the Producer to prepare all paperwork according to the Crew Drill Production Documents (see below).

-• Work with the Producer to send out a call sheet and Map by 8:00pm the day before the drill; include Safety Bulletin if applicable.
+• Prepare the call sheet and have it reviewed and approved by the 1st AD.
+The Call sheet must be sent out by 9:00pm the day before the drill.
 This information should be posted to the Call Sheets channel in Teams.
 Format the post title as:

 01fc-Film Title - Call Sheet - Crew Drill